CLEARLY, ALL INFORMATION PROVIDE HEREIN IS FOR REFERENCE ONLY!

 Patient Criteria:

 Not all patients/residents are appropriate for restraint use.
 For example, an agitated or seriously confused patient may not be a good candidate for restraints.
-The use of restraints may only add to this agitation or confusion and place the patient in jeopardy as he/she may try to escape from the
+The use of restraints may only add to this agitation or confusion and place the patient in jeopardy as he/she may try to escape from the device.
+These medical symptoms combined with the use of a restraint may lead to a serious injury or death.

 Appropriate Size: